boly38/volcano-activity/README.md

 # volcano activity

-The earth is in perpetual seismic and volcanic activity.
+The earth is in perpetual seismic and volcanic activity ([x](https://twitter.com/search?q=volcano&src=typed_query)).
 It is interesting to note the webcams near the volcanoes which can sometimes surprise

 ## List of volcano webcams